 I did not have a local event to participate in, so I went to Ottawa with my daughter where we met with some other FASD advocates for the first annual Ottawa FASD Walk.

 I would love to hear what others are planning!
-Please feel free to comment below or send details to firstname.lastname@example.org and I will include them on this page.
+Please feel free to comment below or send details to email@example.com and I will include them in a retrospective post.
 You can also find out what is happening by visiting the Red Shoes Rock Facebook page or Our Sacred Breath.